bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-04-covered-california-marketplace-integration.md

 - Configure client-specific features and customizations
 - Send any response type, not just Healthcare.gov-formatted POST response
 - Support any type of request-level security, eg:
-   - Restful POST request tokens
+  - REST POST request tokens
   - Signed SAML
   - SOAP encryption

 ### Contributions

 This project consisted of two senior developers: myself, and another who was in charge of a different state marketplace.

 Together, we crafted the solutions that allowed this payment portal to scale to any number of state marketplaces.